Julie Mintz: Early career

 Mintz earned her degree in Neuroscience and Behavioral Biology in three years and graduated early from Emory University in order to move to Los Angeles full-time.
 As a means to support her music career, she worked as a private math and English tutor and acted in film, television, and national commercials.

-She has sung and appeared in over 30 national advertisements for brands such as Gap, Heineken, Mercedes, AT&T, Target, American Airlines, Coors Light, Sprint and an advertisement directed by Academy Award winning cinematographer Wally Pfister.
+She has sung and appeared in over 30 national advertisements for brands such as Gap, Heineken, Mercedes, AT&T, Target, American Airlines, Coors Light, and Sprint and an advertisement directed by Academy Award winning cinematographer Wally Pfister.

 Mintz has written songs on piano since childhood, but it was during this time that she bought herself a Gibson J-300 and began composing on guitar.

 While Mintz honed her songwriting, her years as an actress saw her working on films directed by Martin Brest and Spike Lee and acting opposite Christopher Walken, Rosanna Arquette, and Ryan Gosling.

 Music career

 Mintz's original song "Over" was used in an episode of the J. J. Abrams television series What About Brian.
 She appeared in the episode, "What About Denial", singing and playing the song on acoustic guitar.
 In 2010, her song "Fight the Good Fight" and her cover of Leonard Cohen's "Hallelujah" were used in the independent film The Putt Putt Syndrome.

 Mintz sings back-up, session vocals, and plays keyboards for multi-platinum recording artist Moby.